danabrenn/greenplum-4-3-4-0_no_install/README.md

 This Vagrant build will create four ( 4 ) Greenplum Database nodes.
 The four ( 4 ) nodes are:

-  mdw     greenplum master
+  md		greenplum master

   smdw		greenplum standby master

-  sdw1    greenplum segment host 1
+  sdw		greenplum segment host 1

-  sdw2    greenplum segment host 2
+  sdw		greenplum segment host 2

 The scripts that get executed are: